 Calories in Wine

 Red wines typically have slightly lower amounts of residual sugar than white wines.
-So if you are strictly comparing apples to apples, the calories in red wines like cabernet sauvignon, pinot noir, Zinfandel, Malbec, and merlot will often be a little lower than those found in a glass of white wine like chardonnay, sauvignon blanc, or pinot grigio.
+However, the calories in red wines like cabernet sauvignon, pinot noir, zinfandel, malbec, and merlot will often be very similar to those found in a glass of white wine like chardonnay, sauvignon blanc, or pinot grigio.

 But most nutrition charts don't split hairs on residual sugar content and allow for both red and white wines to weigh in at 25 calories per ounce of wine.
 But if you are drinking a sweet dessert wine or ice wine, the calorie count will be a bit higher because of the extra sugar these wines contain.